diyadesai1/VoteRiders-Internal-Volunteer-App/README.md

+# What this website does

+This website turns a basic list of URLs into an organized, browsable catalog.
+Resources are presented as clean, consistent cards with clear titles and descriptions, making it faster to scan, search, and open what you need on any device.

+## Advantages over a plain list of links

+- Better scannability: readable titles, descriptions, and icons improve recognition and reduce hunting.
+- Organization: group by category or tags; sort and filter to surface the right items quickly.
+- Discoverability: search helps find items by name, topic, or keywords.
+- Context: show metadata (e.g., source, type) so users know what they’ll get before clicking.
+- Usability: consistent “open in new tab,” copy-link actions, and keyboard navigation improve speed.
+- Accessibility: structured markup and focus management make navigation easier for all users.
+- Performance: snappy client-side navigation and caching make the UI feel fast compared to reloading pages.
+- Safety: normalized external links (e.g., noreferrer/noopener) reduce common security pitfalls.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.